caiks/WBOT02/README.md

 lengthsKurtosisExcess: -0.572394
 lengthsHyperSkewness: 0.68236
 ```
 The growth rate of 0.753 is more in line with *model* 13 which was trained on the Fireman Sam videos rather than the Film Noir videos.
 The *slice* step multiplier is now 3.08, also close to *model* 13.
 The hyper-skew is smaller suggesting that the *model* is now much more normal.
-The darker areas are still *modelled* together (in blue and turquoise in this case), but the brightness of the contour map is more even which suggests that there are fewer very long *slice* paths -
+The darker areas are still *modelled* together (in blue and turquoise in this case), but the brightness of the contour map is more even.
+This suggests that there are fewer very long *slice* paths -

 ![contour004_052_len_position](images/contour004_052_len_position.png)